jeromedalbert/jeromedalbert.github.io/source/_posts/2013-10-02-first-post.markdown

 ## So, what is this blog going to talk about ?

-Contrary to what it may seem, this is not a Ruby only blog.
+Contrary to what it may seem, this is not a Ruby only blog: I just found the title cool.
-I just found the logo cool, so I had to come up with a related title.
 This is a tech blog at the moment.
 I will post some day-to-day discoveries and tips and tricks, share my thoughts about software craftsmanship (or whatever this pontificating word means) and maybe talk about life as an IT professional in general.

 ## How often will you post ?
 This is my first time blogging so let's start small.
-I will write at least 2 posts a month.
-This number will go up when I feel inspired.
+I will write 1 or 2 posts a month.
+This number can go up if I feel inspired.

 ## What can I do to help ?